 Postgraduate Research Students

 The Graduate Studies Office can help postgraduate students with a wide variety of queries relating to their Research Course.
-Download our Guide to doing a Phd, the latest Postgraduate Handbook, Progress Report or Travel Grant forms below.
+Download our Guide to doing a Phd, the 2018 Postgraduate Handbook, Progress Report or Travel Grant forms below.

 Fees and Registration